 The organization goes on to state that there are over 437 million native Spanish speakers in the world, spanning countries from Spain to Mexico to Venezuela and many more.

-A study by the Common Sense Advisory concludes that 204 million of these native Spanish speakers, across 24 countries, have a total spending power of $3.5 trillion.
+A study by CSA Research concluded that 204 million of these native Spanish speakers, across 24 countries, have a total spending power of $3.5 trillion.